Air Force Office of Special Investigations: Overview

-OSI's Cornerstone is to vigorously solve crime, protect secrets, warn of threats, exploit intelligence opportunities, and operate in cyber.
-OSI investigates a wide variety of serious offenses - espionage, terrorism, crimes against property, violence against people, larceny, computer hacking, acquisition fraud, drug use and distribution, financial misdeeds, military desertion, corruption of the contracting process, and any other illegal activity that undermines the mission of the Air Force, Space Force, or the DoD.
+OSI's Cornerstone is to "vigorously solve crime, protect secrets, warn of threats, exploit intelligence opportunities, and operate in cyber."
+OSI investigates a wide variety of offenses - espionage, terrorism, crimes against property, violence against people, larceny, computer hacking, acquisition fraud, drug use and distribution, financial misdeeds, military desertion, corruption of the contracting process, and any other illegal activity that undermines the mission of the Air Force, Space Force, or the DoD.

 As of 2007, OSI had 2,900 employees.
 After pilot training, OSI remains the second-most requested career choice in the Air Force for officers.

 History

 The Office of Special Investigations was founded in 1948 at the suggestion of Congress to consolidate investigative activities in the Air Force.
 Secretary of the Air Force Stuart Symington created OSI as a Field Operating Agency and patterned it after the Federal Bureau of Investigation (FBI).
-He appointed Special Agent Joseph Francis Carroll, a senior FBI official and assistant to FBI Director J. Edgar Hoover, as the first Commander of OSI and charged him with providing independent, unbiased and centrally directed investigations of criminal activity in the Air Force.
-Carroll later became the first Director of the Defense Intelligence Agency.
+He appointed Special Agent Joseph Francis Carroll, a senior FBI official and assistant to FBI director J. Edgar Hoover, as the first commander of OSI and charged him with providing independent, unbiased and centrally directed investigations of criminal activity in the Air Force.
+Carroll later became the first director of the Defense Intelligence Agency.

 The Office of Special Investigations was officially established by Chief of Staff of the United States Air Force Carl Spaatz General Order No.1 of 2 January 1948.
 This same Order had appointed Joseph Francis Carroll as OSI commander.
 The official letter of Carl Spaatz of 9 April 1948 set forth the functions and responsibilities of the Office of Special Investigations, which were "to provide a competent, centrally directed special investigations service to all Air Force activities", including the investigation of such major offenses as "fraud and/or conspiracy, arson, black-market operations, bribery, burglary, embezzlement, forgery, larceny, perjury, robbery, smuggling, and similar offenses ... and other major violations of the Articles of War, Federal Statute, and/or other pertinent directives".

 A new Chief of Staff of the United States Air Force Hoyt Vandenberg signed the General Order No.29 of 15 July 1948 that empowered the Office of Special Investigations to carry out the counterintelligence activity including the detection of espionage, sabotage, treason, sedition, subversion, disloyalty, and disaffection.
 Also it was specifically stated that OSI would be responsible for all investigations formerly performed by the USAF Counterintelligence Corps.

 1 August 1948 is considered the operational date of the Office of Special Investigations.